 Stick to the facts – keep opinions to yourself

 Keep the conversation short and sweet when discussing the accident.
 Insurance adjusters will press for more details or ask your opinion, but it’s best to remain subjective.
 When and where the crash occurred, who was involved and if there were any witnesses.
 Be straightforward and honest.
-If you don’t know an answer to a question or don’t remember, just say so.
+If you don’t know the answer to a question or don’t remember, just say so.

 Take notes on your conversation